 “The first two are the picon, the third is the punch!”… “One’s plenty, two’s too much, and three’s not enough!”… These and plenty of other more, shall we say, “colorful” sayings (ask a local…) tell you a lot about this boozy-then-bitter-then-sweet liqueur-based cocktail.
 The small-but-mighty picon punch (PEE-khan), Nevada’s “unofficial state drink,” is a sippable rite of passage you have to love… whether you like it or not!

-A great place to try it is at one of the most well-known Basque dinner houses in the state: The Star Hotel, a former sheepherders' boarding house that still looks the part.
-You can find this infamous concoction in Basque restaurants and "sagebrush saloons" around northern Nevada, but they are particularly potent here.
-You might try up the street at Toki Ona, too, also home to a hearty breakfast fare and one of Nevada's best Basque steak sandwiches.
-(Travel Nevada PRO TIP: Even if "Toki's" is just serving full dinner in the dining room, cruise to the bar in back and scarf that sammy all the way up 'til they shut that place down.
+A great place to try it is at Toki Ona.
+You can find this infamous concoction in Basque restaurants and Sagebrush Saloons around northern Nevada, but they are particularly potent here.
+“Toki,” as the locals call it, is home to hearty, Basque-tinged breakfast, lunch, and dinner fare (think chorizo everything) and one of Nevada’s absolute best Basque steak sandwiches.
+(Travel Nevada PRO TIP: Even if Toki Ona is just serving full dinner in the dining room, cruise to the bar in back and order that sammy all the way ’til the time they shut that place down.
 And take it from us: when they ask “Add garlic?”
 You say “Definitely.”)

 Depending on the season, take in the beauty of the nearby Ruby Mountains by driving the Lamoille Canyon Scenic Byway into a glacier-carved canyon known for its beautiful fall foliage and spring waterfalls.
 The Ruby Mountains are commonly referred to as the Alps of Nevada, widely known for its recreational opportunities like hiking, fishing, and even heli-skiing.
 It’s a 30-minute drive from Elko to the Ruby Mountains and the entrance of Lamoille Canyon, but many visitors opt to turn their exploration of this country into its own adventure.
 (Learn more about road tripping The Rubies Route.)